What to Expect

 During appointments you can express distressing thoughts and emotions in ways that you might not feel comfortable to do with friends or family.
 With the people in your inner circle you may hold back, worried about being a burden or concerned about being judged.
-In therapy, you can say what you need to say without having to take care of anyone else.
+In therapy, you can say what you need to say more freely and spontaneously.

 What really matters to you?